 California law also requires us to provide certain information about how we collect and use the personal information of California residents and to grant those California residents certain rights with respect to their data.
-If you are a California resident, please see the California and CCPA Privacy Rights and Disclosures section of this Policy for these disclosures and a description of your privacy rights, including a right to access, delete, or opt out of the sale of your personal information and require us to provide metrics related to the exercise of such privacy rights
+If you are a California resident, see the California and CCPA Privacy Rights, Metrics, and Disclosures section of this Policy for these disclosures and a description of your privacy rights.
+These privacy rights include a right to access, delete, or opt out of the sale of your personal information and require us to provide metrics related to the exercise of such privacy rights

 For certain offerings on our sites, there may be additional notices about our privacy practices and choices, each of which will be considered to form part of this policy.